 (Photo credit: Perth College-UHI, May 2019)

-I have a profile in ResearchGate where you can find some of my papers on poverty and social exclusion in rural areas, rural women, and social innovation.
+Updated information about my current research and links to new papers is available on my Hutton staff page.
+I also have a profile in ResearchGate where you can find most of my papers (e.g. on poverty and social exclusion in rural areas, rural women, social innovation, narratives of rurality).
 I am also an Editorial Board Member of the journal of local development Terra: Revista de Desarrollo Local.
-I participate regularly at international conferences including the European Rural Sociology Conferences.
-And I tweet as @lachicadeldyane.
+I participate regularly at international conferences, including the European Rural Sociology Conferences.
+And I tweet as @DianaEValero

 Follow the links below to access detailed information on my academic interests, career and publications.
-My blog reports on my recent research and scholarly activity.
-Please contact me at diana.valero.perth[at]uhi.ac.uk with any questions or requests, including getting copies of my papers that you can not access due to subscription restrictions.
+Please contact me at diana.valero[at]hutton.ac.uk with any questions or requests, including getting copies of my papers that you can not access due to subscription restrictions.

 Beyond academia, I am just Diana: a Spaniard living in Scotland who does not miss the weather and loves cheese and oatcakes.
-In my free time, I hang out with friends, walk, run, read novels, dance, and participate in the Perth Women Collective and other community initiatives.
+In my free time, I go for walks, jog, read (mostly fiction!), dance, and get involved in community initiatives.